oxsecurity/megalinter/docs/descriptors/rst_rst_lint.md

 <!-- /* cSpell:disable */ -->
 ### How the linting is performed

-- rst-lint is called one time by identified file
+- rst-lint is called one time by identified file (`file` CLI lint mode)

 ### Example calls